chitpham/energy-procurement-optimization/README.md

 | Standard contract price p₁ | E[spot] × 1.10 | 5% / 10% / 15% premium |
 | RE contract price p₂ | E[spot] × 1.15 | 5% / 10% / 15% premium |

-**Weights w₁, w₂, w₃** are set by the company as priority preferences — not optimized.
+**Weights w₁, w₂, w₃** are set by the company as priority preferences.
 The model is solved across multiple weight combinations to produce a **trade-off frontier**.

 ---